 “I got here to discover that indeed an explosion had occurred in my church here in Suleja,” he said.
 “Two died here, while the third died in the hospital in Abuja.”

 Shortly after the church was bombed, he said, the church declared a week of fasting and prayer.
-Security authorities believe members of Boko Haram, which has declared a jihad on the government in a bid to impose a strict version of sharia (Islamic law) on the country, threw a bomb onto church premises the afternoon of July 10.
+Security authorities believe members of an extremist group that is located primarily in Northern Nigeria More, which has declared a jihad on the government in a bid to impose a strict version of sharia (Islamic law) on the country, threw a bomb onto church premises the afternoon of July 10.

 “We received a report about the explosion in this church, and we rushed here to discover that it is true the church has been bombed,” Sanusi Lemu, assistant commissioner of police, told Compass.
 “We then brought in our men from the bomb disposal unit, who recovered the injured and those killed.”

 Church member Uche Alfred confirmed that the explosion occurred as members were leaving the Sunday service.

 The explosion marks the third time this year that bombs have targeted institutions in Suleja, just outside the political heart of the nation.
 The first explosion occurred early in the year at the Suleja office of the Independent National Electoral Commission, killing more than 25 persons.
 A second bombing took place during a political party’s rally, killing several persons, including elementary schoolchildren.